compunautics/compunaut_rundeck_jobs/docs/operations/netboot.rst

 Netboot Operations Guide
 ************************

+A key workflow in Compunaut is to install Raspberry Pis as controllers for the individual printers that make up the fleet.
+Raspberry Pis are inexpensive, easy to handle, and remarkably capable machines, but managing a large fleet of dozens of them can be a chore, especially when you have to have to manage unreliable SD cards.

+Thankfully, Raspberry Pis support network boot, which allows you to boot them with no local storage.
+Their operating systems and other installed configurations are stored remotely, where they can be easily copied, deleted, and transferred.
+In a sense, managing your printer fleet becomes like managing computers in a cloud.

-The Netboot workflow commissions and sets up your printer fleet.
+The Netboot workflow accomplishes this and commissions your printer fleet.
 Once your printers are commissioned within Compunaut, you will be able to execute print jobs against them with Rundeck, manage access to them, and monitor them with Consul and Grafana.